Chief Executive Officer

 There comes a time when humanity is called to shift to a new level of consciousness . . . that time is now. ―Wangari Maathai

-In all aspects of her life, Rochelle draws from her education in the natural sciences and her passion for ecology and human health and is a staunch supporter of those that are taking action to address pressing environmental and social justice issues.
-In 2014, she received the inaugural Women in Sustainability Leadership Award (WSLA).
-In 2017, she established the WSLA Alumnae Group, which she now leads.
-In 2019, Rochelle received the Living Future Hero award from the International Living Future Institute.
+Rochelle draws from her education in the natural sciences and her passion for ecology and human health and is a staunch supporter of those that are taking action to address pressing environmental and social justice issues.
+A winner of the WSLA Women in Sustainability Leadership Award (WSLA) in 2014, Rochelle established the WSLA Alumnae Group in 2017, and she is now President and Chairperson of the Board.
+The organization is a 501(c)(3) non-profit and has a membership of close to 100 of the most accomplished and influential women in the field.

 If you absolutely can't tolerate critics, then don't do anything new or interesting. —Jeff Bezos